-Editor’s update: February 14, 2018, an additional study on the Omnipod Horizon was presented at the ATTD Congress, showing that its algorithm performed well in response to meal challenges and exercise in 24 adults with Type 1 diabetes.
-Results also showed strong blood glucose control with time in target range (70-180 mg/dL or 3.9-10.0 mmol/L) of approximately 75% and 85% with real-life challenges including high-fat meals and moderate intensity exercise.
-Additional longer-term studies are currently happening to evaluate the Omnipod Horizon algorithm under “free-living” conditions in patients of all ages with Type 1 diabetes.
+Editor’s update: February 14, 2018, an additional study on the Omnipod Horizon was presented at the ATTD Congress, showing that its algorithm performed well in response to meal challenges and exercise in 24 adults with type 1 diabetes.
+Results also showed strong blood glucose control with time in target range (3.9-10.0 mmol/L70-180 mg/dL) of approximately 75% and 85% with real-life challenges including high-fat meals and moderate intensity exercise.
+Additional longer-term studies are currently happening to evaluate the Omnipod Horizon algorithm under “free-living” conditions in patients of all ages with type 1 diabetes.
 Also, starting July 1, 2018, Insulet will distribute its Omnipod Insulin Management System in Europe.

 From the 10th International Conference on Advanced Technologies & Treatments for Diabetes (ATTD) in Paris, France, Insulet shared the results of their recent feasibility study.
 This study was the first human study to test the effectiveness of the Omnipod Horizon hybrid closed loop system.
 This new system contains an automated glucose control algorithm, and results showed that patients experienced excellent glucose control during the day with minimal hypoglycemia overnight and good fasting levels.

 Over the course of 36 hours, 24 adult patients with type 1 diabetes tested the Omnipod Horizon system, which utilizes the new predictive algorithm feature, a slightly tailored version of the current Omnipod as well as a Dexcom sensor.